By Jenny Ryan

 Mod Podge (matte finish), in a pinch you can also use school glue

-Glass containers to fit your candle(s), I used thrifted vases and wine tumblers
+Glass votive holder to fit your candle(s), I used thrifted vases and wine tumblers

 Paper punches in various shapes